ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``z`` (``float``) -- The Z position
 * ``interiorType`` (``string``) -- The interior type

-  * You can read more about interior types here: :doc:`inttypes`
+  * You can read more about interior types here: :doc:`things/inttypes`

 **Returns:**